 Teacher Background: A handy analogy there might be to refer to a photograph they have seen.
 How can you tell how far away objects in it are?
-Have them think about how they inadvertently make use of the size of people in the photo to estimate their distance from the camera.
-Also point out how a magnified image (or "zoomed-in" image) might affect their estimate on range.
+Have them think about how they inadvertently make use of the size of people in to estimate their distance from the camera.
+Also point out how a magnified image might affect their estimate on range.
 Lastly think about how much is captured in the photograph.
 You could compare a standard photo to a panoramic here.